 Have you been a victim of Dental Negligence and feel you have a compensation claim?

-Dental negligence can take many forms.
+Dental negligence claims can take many forms.
 If you have suffered pain or injury as a result of mistakes in dental treatment or negligent dental misdiagnosis, you may be eligible for compensation.
 Speak to the dental negligence solicitors at TLW to find out.

 As well as often leaving unsightly or painful results, dental negligence can cause very serious problems such as nerve damage, severe ongoing pain, loss of control of saliva, speech issues, damage to the senses, not to mention the psychological effects of such conditions.

 TLW Solicitors help those who have suffered due to clinical dental negligence, our dental negligence solicitors can help you claim compensation on a no win no fee basis.
 Whether your dentist is an NHS or private dental practice, if you have been caused harm due to negligence, you may be able to make a compensation claim.

 The specialist and experienced dental negligence lawyers at TLW Solicitors have dealt with a wide range of dental compensation claims: